 With a direct lender, you go right to the source.
 The person taking your application actually has a role in making the final decision and, in many cases, serves as an ongoing point of contact for your loan.
 With a mortgage broker, communication is less streamlined and you don’t always get to communicate with the people making decisions regarding your home buying process.

 Additionally, digital direct lenders save you even more time, money and effort with robotics taking care of menial work you would otherwise need to do yourself.
 Without the help of digital technology, working with a mortgage broker can lead to longer loan processing times and jeopardize your chances of finding that perfect home for you before other qualified buyers do.

 Here are six more reasons to work with a direct mortgage lender versus a broker.

 In most cases, a direct lender is licensed to provide mortgages in most, if not all, 50 states.
 Many mortgage brokerage companies are only licensed in a few states, which can create issues if you are purchasing a property where the broker is not licensed.
 This also means that with a direct lender you have more opportunities to qualify for better direct lender loans that may not be in the same state or even time zone as you, giving you more options when it comes to buying a home with a loan that fits your needs.

 A mortgage broker is bound by the guidelines set by the individual lender.
 The broker does not have the discretion to waive certain requirements in order to gain your business.
-A direct lender sets its own qualification guidelines, which means that it has the flexibility to waive them under certain circumstances.
-This helps when it comes to fees too, since direct lenders won’t have to charge hidden or junk fees to the borrower to make up for back-end fees.
-Speaking of which...
+A direct lender sets its own qualification guidelines, which means that they have the flexibility to waive them under certain circumstances.
+This helps when it comes to fees too, since direct lenders don’t have to charge certain fees to the borrower to make up for back-end fees.

 Want to avoid a mortgage bloated with thousands in extra fees?